Information Coming Soon!

-The initial phase of construction will create a firehouse museum building reflecting the architecture of a 1920s two-bay, two-story firehouse with single-story education wings.
+Our new museum building reflects the architecture of a 1920s two-bay, two-story firehouse with single-story education wings.
 Antique fire apparatus, artifacts, and displays will convey the technology and history of firefighting in the late 19th and early 20th centuries.
-In one education hall, visitors of all ages will learn about Oregon’s early fire companies, walk through displays that tell the story of major historic Oregon fires, glimpse a little of the life of firefighters, and participate in an interactive fire safety learning experience.
+In one education hall, visitors of all ages will learn about Oregon’s early fire companies, walk through displays that tell the story of major historic Oregon fires, and view various inventions and firefighting artifacts.
 The second hall will feature an exhibit about early factory fire suppression.
-Behind the firehouse, a small showroom will accommodate a portion of the museum’s collection of antique and vintage fire apparatus.
-A mezzanine will provide OFSM with much needed office and archival storage areas.
+Behind the firehouse, a showroom will accommodate a portion of the museum’s collection of antique and vintage fire apparatus and offer an interactive fire safety experience.
+A mezzanine provides OFSM with much needed office and archival storage areas.

 Further phased construction will add a memorial plaza, additional vehicle showroom space, and a restoration workroom.
-Eventually, an elevator will be installed and the second floor expanded to provide space for a major wildland firefighting exhibit, rotating exhibit gallery, and other exciting features.
+Eventually, an elevator will be installed and the second floor expanded to provide space for a major wildland firefighting exhibit and other exciting features.